 He showed me how far a parent’s love can go.
 For the first time, I was married only for a month.
 My husband’s jealousy was huge and he beat me until I fainted.
 My father was hit in front of the court because he took my defence.

 He was a firm man, who was speaking his voice, defending others when he felt he had to.
 He did not love the lie and injustice.
 That’s why the people he worked with respected and loved him.

 A Hero After Life

 When he died, I was going through a second divorce and I had a 3-year-old son.
 Being retired at that time, his help along with my mother’s had been huge for me in raising my son.
-Especially because my son’s father did not show interest in his son existence.
+Especially because my son’s father did not show interest in his son’s existence.

-I did not know what I know today about energies, vibrations, spirit.
+I did not know what I know today about energies, vibrations, and spirits.
 Thus, I grieved my father for a long time.
 After a few months, he appeared in one of my dreams.
 He told me “do not cry anymore because I will always take care of you and your child”.